The Amazon book categories you choose will have a direct effect on whether or not you become an Amazon bestselling

 So, the category you choose has a DIRECT effect on whether you’ll become an Amazon Best Seller and get that attractive bestseller tag.
 Now, let's look at how to find the best Amazon categories for your book or ebook.

 There are two steps to finding out how to choose a good kindle category or Amazon book category.
-Follow the steps below or listen to our podcast episode for finding the most worthwhile book categories.
+Follow the steps below:

 For this, I will be using an example.
 In this example, I will be trying to find a good category for a language book: